roshea6/SeniorD-RMC-2019/src/controller_teleop/README.md

-Package for controlling a simulated husky with a connected xbox one controller.
+Package for controlling a simulated  or our robot with a connected xbox one controller.
 Use the left joystick to move forwards and backwards and the right joystick to turn side to side.